OnClassical digital HD (FLAC); MfiT & standard quality (WAV):

 Schubert, F.: Sonata in D major, D. 850 Op.
 53

 The 'Three Piano Pieces', D. 946, were composed by Schubert in May 1828, just six months before his early death, and published with Brahms as supervisor in 1868.
-The Sonata D. 850 is one of the few with fast tempos that Schubert ever wrote.
+The Sonata D. 850 is one of the few major pieces with fast tempos that Schubert ever wrote.
 It's also known as 'Gasteiner' Sonata.

 The performance was recorded on a Fabbrini Steinway piano of the early 60's using Neumann tube microphones.

-Recorded at: Teatro di Pescara,
+Recorded @ Teatro Massimo, Pescara, 2009

-Engineer: Alessandro Simonetto
+Sound engineer: Alessandro Simonetto

 Photo/paint on cover: N/A